 Lizz Murphy has published thirteen books.
 Shebird (PressPress 2016) is her eighth poetry title.
 Some titles are full collections, some not so full.
-Six Hundred Dollars (PressPress) was released in 2010.
-Her other collections are: Walk the Wildly (Picaro Press - to be released by Ginninderra Press), Stop Your Cryin (Island Press), Two Lips Went Shopping (Spinifex Press, print and e-book), Pearls and Bullets (Island Press) and Do Fish Get Seasick (Polonius Press).
-Shebird will be published by PressPress in 2015.
+Portraits: 54 Poems (PressPress) was released in 2013 and Six Hundred Dollars (PressPress) in 2010.
+Her other collections are: Walk the Wildly (Picaro Press; re-released Ginninderra Press/Picaro 2017), Stop Your Cryin (Island Press), Two Lips Went Shopping (Spinifex Press, print and e-book), Pearls and Bullets (Island Press) and Do Fish Get Seasick (Polonius Press).
 Her five anthologies and community publications include Wee Girls: Women Writing from an Irish Perspective (editor, Spinifex Press) and the social history The Pearly Griffin: The Story of the Old Griffin Centre (co-editor with Sarah St Vincent Welch, ACT DHCS).
-She is widely published in Australia and has poems published in Canada, China, England, India, Ireland, New Zealand, Poland and USA and translated into Bengali, French, Gaelic, Polish and Serbian.
+She is widely published in Australia and has poems published in Canada, China, England, India, Ireland, New Zealand, Poland and USA and translated into Bengali, Chinese, French, Gaelic, Polish and Serbian.

 Before poetry Lizz used to paint.
 Now she occasionally works with art & text.
-In 2011 she was in a group exhibition titled Skin with three other artists: Kelly De Olivera, Deborah Faeyrglenn and Cheryl Jobsz, at ANCA Gallery, Canberra.
+In 2011 she was in a group exhibition titled Skin with three other artists: Kelly De Olivera, Deborah Faeyrglenn and Cheryl Jobsz at ANCA Gallery, Canberra.
 In 2005 (with Deborah Faeyrglenn) and 2006 (with Suzette Boddington) she had collaborative art & text works shown in group exhibitions at Goulburn Regional Art Gallery.

 Lizz always wanted to fly in a helicopter and to go to Darwin.
 She got to do both through Northern Territory Writers Week 2001.
 One day she'd like to go back there.
 Other festivals include Adelaide Fringe, Shoalhaven Poetry Festival, Spring Poetry Festival Canberra, Weereewa Festival and the Australian Poetry Festival.
 She was a featured poet in the fabulous Tasmanian Poetry Festival (Launceston) in 2014.
 Other places poetry has taken her include SE NSW with the Poets in Court tour 2001, Broken Hill to Katoomba - Poets on Wheels 2003 (Poets Union) and Kolkata/Calcutta - Australia-India Poetry Exchange 2006 and 2007.